Jason2Brownlee/QuakeBotArchive/research/essays/b12_zeus.md

     Zeus Lives

     Nelno the Amoeba passed along word that contrary to his previous statements, he has updated his famed Zeus bot with some cool new features, including a "reaperesque" ability to map the levels as they go along.
 He also updated his .plan to announce the event:

         Okay, so after telling everyone that Zeus was dead, I got tired of hearing all the sad pleas for another version of Zeus and went ahead and fixed up the 2.05 beta a bit.
 Now Zeus bots map out levels as they go and can find paths to items they have seen.
 They also do nifty things like avoid the hell out of grenades and rockets that you throw at them, have reaction times based on skill levels, limited vision and a number of other enhancements.
 Go to my Planet Quake page to read the specifics and get the latest zip files.
-One last enhancement worth noting: there is a server version available which doesn't use any new models or sounds and will allow anyone to log on to a server that is running the Zeus mod.
+One last enhancement worth noting: there is a server version available which doesn't use any new models or sounds a nd will allow anyone to log on to a server that is running the Zeus mod.
         I expect those of you who use it to at least tell me about it so that I can visit your server and spank you and Zeus down hard.

 -- [http://www.bluesnews.com/q-news.shtml](https://web.archive.org/web/19970605010022/http://www.bluesnews.com/q-news.shtml) (archived June 05 1997)